-Forbearance is a common word for a financial accommodation.
+Forbearance is a type of financial accommodation that may be offered by a lender.
 It often describes a temporary change in payment terms for your account.
 This change can be negotiated with your lender and may include suspended or reduced payments.

 You don’t have to wait for your lender to contact you to enroll in a financial accommodation plan.
-Contact companies you have accounts with as soon as you can; 60% of Americans already have.
+Contact companies you have accounts with as soon as you can.
 It’s best to contact your lender before you miss a payment.
+Your payment history is one of the most influential credit score factors, so try to get ahead of a potential missed payment and work out a plan with your lender ahead of time.
 Even if you’ve already missed one, you could still benefit from reaching out before you miss any more.

-Every lender is different, and each likely has their own terms and eligibility for their hardship programs.
+Every lender is different, and each likely has their own terms and eligibility for their financial hardship programs.
+You may be required to provide proof of hardship such as recent bank statements or medical bills.
 If you’re worried about how you’ll repay missed or partial payments, don’t let that stop you from talking to your lender about options.
 Explain your financial situation and get clear descriptions of the accommodation terms.
 This can help you agree to a manageable plan for your situation.
-It can also help keep you from missing payments unnecessarily.

 It’s up to each lender to decide how they will report financial hardship accommodation plans to the credit reporting agencies.
-Due to COVID-19, many lenders have been offering a payment holiday accommodation.
-If you’ve enrolled in a payment holiday, your lender or creditor may report your account as active, but with $0 due.
-If that is the case, your current balance will show in the ‘Balance’ field.
-However, the ‘Terms’ field would state there is no payment currently due.
+If you’re eligible for forbearance, your lender or creditor may report your account as active, but with a new, agreed-upon payment due.
+This could be $0.
+If that is the case, your current balance will show in the “Balance” field.
+However, the “Terms” field would state there is no payment currently due.

 Below are a few other common ways financial hardship plans may appear on your credit report: